psychoinformatics-de/ipsy-docs/source/internal/hardware/kumo.rst

  - ~/public_html folders
  - owncloud runs via https

+To support user logins, kumo copies the users (and pw's) from Medusa nightly.
+This is currently done with the sen.mccarthy script, but that is in the process of being refactored and extended.

 (virtual) Hardware Specs
 ========================
 * 2-core, 2 GiB RAM, 250 GiB HD